sredna43/launch/README.md

 - As long as your project contains a Dockerfile, everything should run smoothly!

+## Contributing

+- If you would like to contribute some of your own changes, either for just yourself or the whole community, you can do so by following the guidelines and instructions found [here](/CONTRIBUTING.md).
+Happy coding!

 ## Senior capstone project Fall 2019

 Roger Becerra, Charlie Carlson, Hannah Dettmann, Anders Olson